Download the charter (PDF - 48 KB)

 Membership and Designation

-The COGME shall consist of 18 voting members: (1) the Assistant Secretary for Health or the designee of the Assistant Secretary; (2) the Administrator of the Centers for Medicare and Medicaid Services; (3) the Chief Medical Director of the Department of Veterans Affairs; and (4) the Administrator of the Health Resources and Services Administration or designee; (5) six members appointed by the Secretary to include representatives of practicing primary care physicians, national and specialty physician organizations, international medical graduates, and medical student and house staff associations; (6) four members appointed by the Secretary to include representatives of schools of medicine and osteopathic medicine, and public and private teaching hospitals; and (7) four members appointed by the Secretary to include representatives of health insurers, business, and labor.
+The COGME shall consist of 18 voting members: (1) the Assistant Secretary for Health or the designee of the Assistant Secretary; (2) the Administrator of the Centers for Medicare and Medicaid Services or designee; (3) the Chief Medical Director of the Department of Veterans Affairs or designee; and (4) the Administrator of HRSA or designee; (5) six members appointed by the Secretary to include representatives of practicing primary care physicians, national and specialty physician organizations, international medical graduates, and medical student and house staff associations; (6) four members appointed by the Secretary to include representatives of schools of medicine and osteopathic medicine, and public and private teaching hospitals; and (7) four members appointed by the Secretary to include representatives of health insurers, business, and labor.

 The Secretary, in appointing the 14 non-federal members, ensures a broad geographic representation of members and a balance between urban and rural educational settings.
 Members shall be appointed based on their competence, interest, and knowledge of the area that they represent.
 Non-federal members are appointed as Special Government Employees (SGEs).